actuallyvlad/tweet2vkcom/README.md

-# Fresh Tweet To Group
+# tweet2vkcom
 A weird combination of C++ and Python code that works like a daemon.
-It grabs the most recent tweet from given feeds and posts it as the status of a vk.com community
+It grabs the most recent tweet from given feeds and posts it as the status of a community on vk.com

 ## Useful resources
 * [Why fork() twice](http://stackoverflow.com/questions/10932592/why-fork-twice/16655124)